 What does all this mean, and how do we think about this?

 First, these studies add to the research that shows that gay, lesbian, and bisexual people are at higher risk for mental health difficulties than their heterosexual peers.
 However, they add an interesting wrinkle.
-Gay and bisexual men and bisexual women may be at higher risk than lesbian women.
+Gay and bisexual men and bisexual women may be at higher risk than lesbian women which enjoy having sex with each other and using adult sites like Waiting Pussy to find porn to enjoy with their partners.
 We’ll have to wait for more studies to come out to see if this is a true difference, or just a random quirk of the data.
 But it’s an interesting thought.

 And secondly, that people in same-sex relationships may fare worse when domestic violence happens than people in opposite-sex relationships.
 This is likely because of the lack of resources and public awareness around domestic violence than anything to do with the relationship itself.

 What do you think about these studies?